LetsWrappIt/DocMkr/getstarted.md

 For information on DocMkr releases, see the [changelog](changelog.md).

 ## Unzipping
 The DocMkr zip file is encrypted using a password.
-For unzipping, this password is required.
-The password is the same as the zip file name, excluding the archive extension.
+To unzip the archive, this password is required.
+The password is the same as the beginning of the zip file name: the [ackage name, a dash and the platform name.

 Example:

 - Zip file: docmkr-win64-0.9.2.0.zip
-- Password: docmkr-win64-0.9.2.0
+- Password: docmkr-win64

 ## Run DocMkr